modelica/ModelicaSpecification/RationaleMCP/0031/name-mapping.md

 | `der(foo)` | `'der(foo)'` | Input is not valid component reference, but result is still valid identifier |
 | `'foo\` | `'\'foo\\'` | Same as above. |

-To obtain the Base Modelica component reference out of a Modelica component reference,
+To obtain the Base Modelica component reference out of a Modelica component reference:
 1. Strip whitespace and comments.
-1. Upquote
+1. Upquote.

 Examples: